UW-MLGEO/PaleoRocks/Documentation/Final_Writeup.md

 *Figure 11: ROC curves for center patch classification model.
 We see that the model does quite well on our isolated test thin sections (left) and worse but still better than a random model on the unseen data (right).*

+No matter which thin sections we held back for testing, we were able to achieve similar performance results with each model.
+We tested this hypothesis by holding back different thin sections at random and rerunning our model training, with similar results each time for both models.

 ## <u>Discussion</u>

 Overall, we found that both models performed quite well on our thin sections.
 The whole patch classification model slightly outperformed the center patch classification model.
 Although both models performed strongly on the test dataset, their performance dropped on the unseen dataset from CarbonateWorld.
 We argue that this drop in performance is not an issue for our purposes.
 Our goal is to learn to classify thin sections from a particular lab's data, where sections come from the same place and similar time periods.
 We demonstrated that this approach can learn to classify fossil vs. non-fossil data quite well on thin sections from a particular spatial and temporal area.
 While this model is not perfectly generalizable, as demonsrated by the relatively poor performance on the unseen data, the model is able to perform quite well for its intended use.
 This conclusion is backed up by the strong performance metrics across the test data set.
-No matter which thin sections we held back for testing, we were able to achieve similar results with each model (develop a figure for this...?).

 ## <u>Future Work</u>